leeyoshinari/performance_monitor/README.md

    Enter `http://ip:port/plotMonitor?type=port&num=1234&startTime=2019-05-21 08:08:08&duration=3600` in your browser<br>
    param:<br>
    &emsp;&emsp;`type=port` means the `num` is port. `type=pid` means the `num` is pid.<br>
-   &emsp;&emsp;`startTime` and `duration` is optional parameter, if you plot all time, they are not needed, but if you want to plot over a period of time, they are needed. `duration` is second.
+   &emsp;&emsp;`startTime` and `duration` are optional parameters, if you plot all time, they are not needed, but if you want to plot over a period of time, they are needed. `duration` is second.
 The range of a period of time is `startTime + duration`.

 8. dropTable<br>
    Enter `http://ip:port/dropTable` in your browser.
 It drops the table that store the data of monitoring.

 ## Note
-1. Your Linux must support the `top` and `iotop` command, if not, please install them.
+1. Your Linux must support the `top`, `iotop` and `lsof` commands, if not, please install them.

 ## Requirements
 1. flask